IIT-M develops ‘EduReach’ platform to take AI-powered learning to low-infra schools

-CHENNAI: The Wadhwani School of Data Science and Artificial Intelligence (WSAI) at Indian Institute of Technology Madras (IIT-M) has launched ‘EduReach’, an education technology initiative designed to help schools gradually adopt digital learning tools without requiring extensive infrastructure upgrades.
+CHENNAI: The Wadhwani School of Data Science and Artificial Intelligence (WSAI) at Indian Institute of Technology-Madras has launched 'EduReach', a technology initiative designed to help schools gradually adopt digital learning tools without requiring extensive infrastructure upgrades.

 Unlike conventional platforms that impose a uniform system, EduReach offers modular, open-source tools that allow institutions to adopt only the components they require, lowering implementation costs and enabling incremental digital transformation, according to WSAI.

-The initiative will be further expanded under the Centre of Excellence in Artificial Intelligence for Education, known as Bodhan AI, recently awarded by the Ministry of Education, Government of India.
+The initiative will be further expanded under the Centre of Excellence in Artificial Intelligence for Education, known as Bodhan AI, recently awarded by the Union Ministry of Education.
 The centre is expected to strengthen research and deployment of AI-driven learning systems in public education.

-“Our goal through Bodhan AI is to develop scalable AI solutions that can be integrated into public education systems.
-EduReach represents a step in that direction by supporting teachers and students with data-driven tools,” said Mitesh Khapra, Principal Investigator of Bodhan AI.
+"Our goal through Bodhan AI is to develop scalable AI solutions that can be integrated into public education systems," said Mitesh Khapra, principal investigator of Bodhan AI.

 Project coordinator Nandan Sudarsanam said several new features were under development, including automated question generation, interactive feedback systems and AI-enabled assessments embedded in educational videos.